 This is a condition of the Thyroid gland is said to be an auto immune disease, however the description of Hashimoto’s disease is the same as damage from Fluoride.

 Allopathic treatment consists of synthetic thyroid hormone while the Holistic approach may provide natural glandular support and suggests supplements including transfer factor and glutathione, Vitamin D and fish oil.
 If copper is replenished, the body may correctly process iodine.
 Another thing, avoid glutinous grains!

 One of the major food sensitivities that affect Hashimoto is Gluten intolerance.
 Almost all people who have Hashimoto have gluten sensitivity.
 A complete IgG food intolerance test will reveal food allergies test can reveal.

 Symptoms of Hashimoto’s Disease

 - Weight loss

 - Sleeplessness (due to increased metabolism)

 - Mental disorientation

-To successfully manage such condition as hypothyroidism in a non-invasive and natural way requires understanding the principle of knowing and managing the root cause which NAET has developed.
+To successfully manage such conditions such as hypothyroidism in a non-invasive and natural way requires understanding the principle of knowing and managing the root cause.
 With this, many people are most likely to be in wonder and would ask “could they really help me with my condition?
 The answer is a big YES.

 For any type of thyroid condition, we need to eat protein at every meal, eat at regular hours especially when your blood sugar levels tend to drop.
 Also, make sure you get enough Coenzyme Q10, tyrosine (an amino acid), Vitamins B1, B2, B3 and B5, and the minerals magnesium, iron, zinc, copper, selenium, and iodine.